bwoakley/AnomalyDetection/README.md

 # Results

 We now display our results.
 The best performing model is the Random Forest Classifier.
-We how the Precision and Recall graphs for choices of Threshold.
+We show the Precision and Recall graphs for choices of Threshold.

 ![image](Misc/PR.jpg)